OQueQuantFirm/RSI_Trend/README.md

       ```

 5. **Understanding Order Book Analysis**
-       Certainly!
        The `fetch_ohlcv_and_analyze_order_book` function is responsible for retrieving OHLCV (Open, High, Low, Close, Volume) data, calculating indicators such as RSI (Relative Strength Index) and ATR (Average True Range), and analyzing the order book for a given trading symbol.
 Let's break down the function:

    ```python
    def fetch_ohlcv_and_analyze_order_book(self, symbol, depth=100, max_retries=3):